 The purpose of this test is to check the rectification of the alternator output voltage, where the alternator output is not regulated by the Engine Control Module (ECM).

 This known good waveform has the following characteristics:

-For an accurate and reliable signal always connect at the alternator B+ terminal: it is convenient to measure the ripple directly at the battery positive terminal; however the battery can dampen the waveform such that problems can be missed.
+For an accurate and reliable signal always connect at the alternator B+ terminal: it is convenient to measure the ripple directly at the battery positive terminal; however, the battery can dampen the waveform such that problems can be missed.

-Typical complaints would be:
+Typical symptoms of faulty alternator would be:

 We know that our PicoScope users are clever and creative and we’d love to receive your ideas for improvement on this test.
 Click the Add comment button to leave your feedback.